Mental Health First Aider

 Key outcomes from the Mind Fitness programme are:

-- Mind Fitness sessions will help to reduce stigma and discrimination within schools
+- Mind Fitness sessions will help to reduce stigma and discrimination within our school

-- Staff/Pupils/Students will have a greater understanding of their own and others mental health
+- Staff/Pupils will have a greater understanding of their own and others mental health

-- Staff/Pupils/Students will feel more comfortable talking about mental health
+- Staff/Pupils will feel more comfortable talking about mental health

-- Pupils/ students will know who to talk to in their schools i.e. the Mental Health First Aid Youth trained staff, if they are worried about themselves or their friends
+- Pupils will know who to talk to in our school i.e. class teachers, teaching assistants, the Mental Health First Aider, if they are worried about themselves or their friends

 Ask your children about the Mind Fitness classes at St.Teresa's